openmrslab/suspect/README.rst

 suspect
 =======
-MRS processing tools for pyflo environment
+A library for processing MR spectroscopy data.